Eva Murati: Career

-Modeling and Commercials
+Modeling and commercials

 After entering high school she participated in her first audition for Tirana East Gate which she won.
 Murati starred in the spot Bring a Friend for Eagle Mobile alongside comedian Gentian Zenelaj.
 The spot aired during the UEFA European Championship 2012.

 Murati was the image of B52 Energy Drink in two commercials, Anything for You and Drink On in February 2012 and November 2012 respectively.

 She appeared in the Aurela Gace’s music video TRANZIT which won the best video in the annual competition Netët e Klipit Shqiptar in May 2012.

 In 2015, Murati was chosen to represent Albania in the Vodafone Italia commercial produced by to promote calls from Italy to Albania.
 The company chose her after seeing Murati's interview with Italian actress Manuela Arcuri which she previously did in Agon Channel.
 The campaign lasted a year and was distributed all over Italy.

 She became the image of Albtelecom in the role of Era in the sitcom-like commercials.
-She starred in Intro Era, Lea, Dhuratat e Mirënjohjes, Anoying Chef, Intro Jona, ALBwifi, Déjà vu, Love, You deserve More and Super-Family from April 2016 to May 2017.
+She starred in Intro Era, Lea, Dhuratat e Mirënjohjes, Annoying Chef, Intro Jona, ALBwifi, Déjà vu, Love, You deserve More and Super-Family from April 2016 to May 2017.
 After starring in the first Albtelecom commercial, Murati was chosen by this company as a spokesperson.
 She presented the company in various events such as UEFA Euro 2016.

 She modeled for Sherri Hill Albania in 2013 in Berat photographed by Fadil Berisha.

 Murati appeared as a cover girl for Vip Albania magazine in December 2013 Later she appeared in the monthly Who magazine in the April 2016 issue for presenting Miss Universe Albania.
 The cover of Living magazine Spring 2017 issue was to introduce to the public her new project, UEFA Champions League.
 Eva Murati is the youngest person to appear in the cover of this magazine, at the age of 21.

-Hosting and Presentation
+Hosting and presentation

 Agon Channel

 Eva had her breakthrough in television at the age of 18 when she started working at Agon Channel, an Italian-Albanian television channel, in October 2013 where she was the host of primetime show Antilope, which gave her the opportunity to interview Italian stars such as Manuela Arcuri, Enzo Iacchetti, etc. Later she co-hosted the gala show Duartrokitje with one of the historic personalities of Albanian television, Adi Krasta.
 The show aimed to bring focus to Albanian artists who live and work abroad.
 In the summer of 2014 Murati left Agon Channel to pursue other projects.